 Stag Beetle – 0% OF Wildside users (0/107) REPORTED SIGHTINGS

 While there are reportedly stag beetles in One Tree Hill, no WildSide users have reported seeing one – and we have spent a lot of time looking!
 They are notoriously rare so we don’t think that should put you off.
 And do let us know if you see one when you go!
 Look for them in rotting wood.
-There’s a specific log left to rot as habitat for stag beetles in the woodland.
+There’s a specific log left to rot as a habitat for stag beetles in the woodland.
 You can find it by looking at one of the many signs around the paths.
 On humid, thundery evenings from May to July, males fly out and try to find females to mate with.
 And it’s the males you want to look out for – they’re the ones with the big stag like horns!

 Great spotted woodpeckers are beautiful black and white birds with a shock of red on their bellies.
 The males also have bright red necks.
 They can be seen on the trunks of large, old trees in the wood looking for grubs.
 Despite their striking colours, woodpeckers can be difficult to spot among the leaves.
 One way to find them is to stand still and listen out for their distinctive call – a loud ‘click’ or ‘tchick’ sound.
-You can also listen out for the incredible drumming sound which they make as they peck holes in trees.
+You can also listen out for the incredible drumming sound they make as they peck holes in trees.

 ring necked Parakeet – 84% of Wildside users (90/107) reported sightings